microsoft/service-fabric-observer/Plugins.md

 ## How to implement an observer plugin using our extensibility model*

-Please see the [SampleObserver project](/SampleObserverPlugin) for a complete sample observer plugin implementation with code comments and very useful readme.
+Please see the [SampleObserver project](/SampleObserverPlugin) for a complete sample observer plugin implementation with code comments and readme.
 This document is a simple overview of how to get started with building an observer plugin.

 #### Steps